siriokds/tangnano/README.md

 1. Go to the "driver" folder, click and install the file **/drivers/GowinUSBCableDriverV5_for_win7+.exe**
 2. Go to the "bin" folder and run the file **/bin/programmer.exe**
-3. Recommended: create a shortcut of the file **/bin/programmer.exe**
+3. Recommended: create a shortcut of the file **/bin/programmer.exe** to the desktop.